What You Need to Know About Industrial Engineering Technologist

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Is There Going to be Demand for Industrial Engineering Technologists?

-In 2016, there was an estimated number of 76,800 jobs in the United States for Industrial Engineering Technologist.
+In the United States, there were 76,800 jobs for Industrial Engineering Technologist in 2016.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Industrial Engineering Technologist by 2026.
 Due to new job openings and attrition, there will be an average of 7,100 job openings in this field each year.